ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-1-1.md

-Chapter 1: Defining the Importance of Strategic Thinking in Critical Thinking
+Defining the Importance of Strategic Thinking in Critical Thinking
 =============================================================================

 Introduction